flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

        - Use for navigation with a simple title annotation, listing relevant Single-focus or Structure Zettels for easy access.

 3. **SEE ALSO Section**:
+     The purpose of the SEE ALSO section is to enhance thematic exploration and connectivity within the Zettelkasten without specific explanations.
-   - Include related hashtags and title-only WikiLinks for expanded thematic context across all types of notes.
-This section is exempt from detailed annotations and is intended to aid thematic exploration and connectivity within the Zettelkasten, without the need for specific explanations within the section itself.
+   - Include related hashtags and title-only WikiLinks for expanded thematic context across all note types.
+   - Exempt the SEE ALSO  section from detailed WikiLink annotations.

 4. **References**:
    - List external sources or additional reading materials to support content validity and facilitate further exploration.